danmarksmiljoeportal/lagvaelgeren/doc/backend/README.md

 A basic example request is a HTTP GET request against URL [https://datakatalog.miljoeportal.dk/api/datasets](https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource) which will give you all Datasets with all attributes but without any related information.

 To get related information without additional requests the include parameter (part of JSON-API) can be used.
-For example, [https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource](https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource) will provide the same Datasets as the previous request but including the related WmsSource that describes a WMS service which can the be used by the consumer to request actual data as map images.
+For example, [https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource](https://datakatalog.miljoeportal.dk/api/datasets?include=wmsSource) will provide the same Datasets as the previous example but including the related WmsSource that describes a WMS service which can the be used by the consumer to request actual data as map images.

-##